 Risk Area Key Control Activities Comments Further Controls Identified confirmation is also required for audit purposes.
-4. Receivables/ Receipting Staff handling cash receipts and managing receivables are competent for their assigned tasks, adequately trained and supervised. managing receivables are fully competent, Nil.
-Bank reconciliation is prepared monthly (with statements from bank) and management approval documented. investments) are reviewed and signed off by management on a monthly basis.
-The Financial Reconciliations OP has been adopted.
-Nil. iii.
+4. Receivables/ Receipting Staff handling cash receipts and managing receivables are competent for their assigned tasks, adequately trained and supervised. managing receivables are fully competent, Nil. ii.
+Bank reconciliation is prepared monthly (with statements from bank) and management approval documented. , , Nil. iii.
 Customers are informed (signs, etc.) that they should obtain receipts.
 Receipts are issued as standard practice and as such, there is no requirement to install signage to this effect.
 Nil.
 Pre-numbered cash receipts are issued for every cash sale.
 Serial continuity is reviewed periodically and checked against cash deposits data. systems are sequential in number.
 Where Nil. v.
 Staff are required to take their leave entitlements annually.
 Whilst staff are encouraged to take leave entitlements annually, this is occasionally impacted by business continuity requirements.
 However, periodic 'outstanding leave' reports are distributed to management to enable the monitoring of staff leave accruals.
 As required, staff can be directed to take annual leave where accruals become excessive.
 Having said that however a program has been put in place to reduce staff with excessive leave.
 Nil. vi.
-When opening mail, cheques are stamped "for deposit only" with the local Nil.
+When opening mail, cheques are stamped "for deposit only" with the loca 1 ' ' ' Nil.